Lawrence Switzky

 Biography

-I am also co-editor (with David Kornhaber) of the quarterly journal Modern Drama.
+I’m co-editor-in-chief of the journal Modern Drama.

-Office Hour
+Office Hours

 By Appointment.